DBraun/librosax/docs/cqt_implementation/CQT_DOCUMENTATION.md

 # CQT Implementation in librosax

-This document describes the Constant-Q Transform (CQT) implementation in librosax, which provides compatibility with nnAudio and basic_pitch while leveraging JAX for efficient computation.
+This document provides a quick reference for the Constant-Q Transform (CQT) implementation in librosax.
+For comprehensive documentation including testing coverage and detailed comparisons, see [CQT_COMPREHENSIVE.md](CQT_COMPREHENSIVE.md).

 ## Overview